 Immediately go to a healthcare professional.
 He/ she will grade and stage your cancer and will start bone cancer treatment accordingly.
 The treatment of a bone cancer usually involves;

 Radiation therapy, in which high energy radiations are used to obliterate the cancerous cells.
+To read more about radiotherapy, read our extensive guide to radiotherapy here.

 Chemotherapy, in which medicines are used to destroy cancerous cells.